Publishing Prototypes for Multiple Audiences

 Double-click the generator’s name to configure its settings.

 Now that you’ve got the HTML generator dialog open, it’s time to start customizing.

 Pages – On the Pages tab of the HTML generator settings, you can decide which prototype pages get published and which don’t.
 For example, you may decide to only publish finished pages for your customers and other external stakeholders.

 Page and Widget Notes – On these tabs, you can decide which of your note fields in Axure RP get published and included in the prototype sidebar.
 For example, if you have note fields with information intended specifically for your developers, you may want to uncheck these when publishing for your customers.

 The Console – The console tab of the prototype sidebar is a tool that’s primarily useful for Axure RP users building prototype interactions.
 As such, you may want to turn it off when publishing for other audiences.
 You can do this on the Interactions tab.

-Once a project is published, you can also take advantage of Axure Share’s project settings to further customize each version of your prototype.
+Once a project is published, you can also take advantage of Axure Cloud’s project settings to further customize each version of your prototype.

 Did you find this workflow useful?
-Let us know in the form below.
+Let us know at firstname.lastname@example.org.
 We’d also love to hear how you and your team currently handle audience-targeted output for your prototypes.